ossegosse/recipe-finder/README.md

 - cd recipe-finder

-3. NPM install
+3. NPM install to install dependencies
+4. Run the app using npm run start

-4. Run it on your phone with Expo Go or with a simulator
+5. Run it on your phone with Expo Go or with a simulator

 ### Techstack